BoolSPL/BSbox-tools/README.md

-# BSbox-tools: Software for representation, deﬁning and computing the most important cryptographic properties of Boolean and Vector Boolean functions (S-boxes)
+# BSbox-tools: Software for study Boolean and Vector Boolean functions (S-boxes)

-BSbox-tools is a tool for study cryptographic properties of Boolean and Vector Boolean functions (S-boxes).
+BSbox-tools is open source tool for representation, defining and computing the most important cryptographic properties of Boolean and Vector Boolean functions (S-boxes).

 #### Current release: v0.2